vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 1. **Mesh admin creates** an Issuer in istio-system namespace.
 2. Once Issuer is created, cert-manager auto discovers new certificate-issuer .
-3. cert-manager connects certificate-issuer to centralized vault pki engine.
+3. cert-manager connects certificate-issuer to centralized Vault PKI engine.
 4. **Application Developer creates** Istio gateway definition in dev namespace with credentialName required for mutual TLS.
 5. **Application Developer creates** certificate in istio-system namespace with